FAST FACTS

 PROGRAM MANAGER

 An advocate for mental health awareness, Shaza has over ten years of experience facilitating workshops on intersectional health and wellness topics.
 Shaza attended NC State University and received her Bachelor of Science in Environmental Science with a minor in Health.
-She then attended graduate school at the Johns Hopkins Bloomberg School of Public Health, where she studied Health Education.
+She then attended graduate school at the Johns Hopkins Bloomberg School of Public Health, where she earned a Graduate Health Education Certificate.
 Her mission is to make mental health resources more valuable and accessible through evidence-based programming.
 Shaza is adept at designing comprehensive curriculum that meets specific goals, educational requirements, and standards.
 Shaza is deeply passionate about making wellness accessible, equitable, and supported by all.